 Title Page / First Page File / Covering Letter:

 This file should provide-

-- The type of manuscript (original article, case report, review article, IAOMR news), title of the manuscript, running title, names of all authors / contributors (with their highest academic degrees, designation and affiliations) and name(s) of department(s) and/or institution(s) to which the work should be credited.
-All information which can reveal your identity should be here.
-Use text / rtf / doc files.
+- The type of manuscript (original article, case report, review article, IAOMR news), the Title of the manuscript, Running Title, names of all authors/contributors (with their highest academic degrees, designation, and affiliations) and name(s) of department(s) and/or institution(s) to which the work should be credited.
+All information that can reveal your identity should be here.
+The Life membership/Associate Life membership number of the first author should be mentioned on the title page.
+Use doc files only.
 Do not zip the files.